 - Improving incentives by physios to input domain knowledge to the system

 The physios have weak incentives to provide value - in the form of domain knowledge and time - by uploading videos and adding labels based on their own experience and domain knowledge.
-Currently, they are incentivised to contribute by on the results that we return to them from our suite of models.
-At the moment, we use hand-crafted features for this based on the skeleton predicted by 3D HPE models, rather than deep learning models for action quality assessment.
+Typically, users of an app are incentivised to contribute data based on the results that are returned to them from a suite of models.
 This is a chicken-and-egg scenario in that we need the data to train accurate models, while we need accurate models to bring in data.

 The contributors should be rewarded by ownership of the resulting dataset, more control over what it is used for and the ability to earn from models that are trained on the data.
 This project will create a proof-of-concept of a new incentive structure for crowdsourcing labels from physios.
 This will activate a new community into the data economy.
 The value proposition and market feasibility of this new approach will be further developed and evaluated, and a number of interviews will be performed with stakeholders.

 - Providing ownership of data to physios and sports clubs

 There is little infrastructure in place to provide data ownership to physiotherapists and sports clubs.
 Furthermore, the current state of ethics applications in companies and universities is not satisfactory to ensure control of individuals over data.
 The procedures in place are also slow.

 This project will form a data union around this type of data and community.
 Some funding will be used to further develop a circular business model to scale the ecosystem safely and fairly, and for unlocking customers of associated data and models.

 - Improving the uploading and labelling process with an app